Flood Plan — When’s the Best Time to Make One?

 When it’s not flooding!

+Seriously though, now is the best time to make a flood plan.
 Spring is the time of year with the highest risk for flooding in the Midwest.
 With melting snow and spring showers the rising water levels and precipitation into our rivers, lakes, and streams can make way for large-scale water damage.

 With our close proximity to many lakes the Midwest can suffer significant flooding due to lake-effect weather.
 The contrasting cold lake waters and warmer air collide to create weather such as high winds and increasing thunderstorms.